One of the key differences between True Christianity and world religions and cults is the basis of man’s salvation.

 While Bible Christianity teaches that only God saves man, false religions teach that man save himself by good works.
 One Muslim author wrote:

 “As against the teaching of the Master (Jesus), that salvation comes only through keeping the commandments (Matthew 19:16-17), Paul nails the law and the commandments to the cross (Colossians 2:14) and claims that salvation can only be obtained by the death and resurrection of Christ.”

 It’s argued that when the young ruler came to Jesus and asked Him how He could be saved, Jesus told him to “observe the law” (Mk.
 10:19-20, Mt.
 19:18-20).
 But apostle Paul says that a person is saved by faith in Jesus (Rom.
 3:21:28, Gal.
 2:16).

 For instance, in the proceeding verses of Matthew 19:17 (which is never included), though the young ruler admits he obeys the Law, Jesus told him he still lacks something, “If you want to be perfect, go, sell your possessions and give to the poor…then come, follow me” (v.
 21).

 By God’s standard, he still wasn’t perfect even though he kept the Law.
 He could only attain that by following Christ wholeheartedly.
 Perfection doesn’t come by keeping the Law it comes by faith in Christ.

-In Matthew 19, Jesus listed 6 out of the 10 commandments which governs one’s relationship with others – which he kept – but not the first four which deals with one’s devotion to God where he was sorely lacking.
+In Matthew 19, Jesus listed 6 out of the 10 commandments which govern one’s relationship with others – which he kept – but not the first four which deal with one’s devotion to God where he was sorely lacking.

 In Mark 10:29-30, Jesus assured that as many as have left all they had “for Me and the gospel” will receive “eternal life.”
 He didn’t say it’s by observing the law that they will qualify for it.

 Jesus is revealed as the One who “shall save His people from their sins” (Matt.
-1:21) and He had the power to forgive men’s sins (Lk.
-7:48-50).
+1:21) and He had the power to forgive men’s sins (Luke 7:48-50).
 Certainly, He is more than a Prophet; He is the Saviour.

-He says that “whoever believes in him shall not perish, but have eternal life.”

-“Whoever believes in him is not condemned, but whoever does not believe stands condemned already because he has not believed in the name of God’s one and only Son.”
-(John 3:15-18).
+He says that “whoever believes in him shall not perish, but have eternal life … Whoever believes in him is not condemned, but whoever does not believe stands condemned already because he has not believed in the name of God’s one and only Son” (John 3:15-18).

 When the people came to Him and asked “What must we do to do the works God requires?”
 He replied “The work of God is this: to believe in the one he has sent.”
-(Jn.
-6:28-29).
+(John 6:28-29).